vmagnin/gtk-fortran-extra/README.md

 * `my_long_app`: a gtk-fortran application for long computations, with a picture that is updated regularly.
 In that case you can not declare a GtkApplication: you must manage the events of the GLib main loop to keep the GUI reactive during the computation.
 The application is drawing a [Buddhabrot](https://en.wikipedia.org/wiki/Buddhabrot).
 The command line version will finally save a picture in [portable pixmap format (PPM)](https://en.wikipedia.org/wiki/Netpbm#File_formats).
 * `parallel_app/` demonstrates how you can use parallel Fortran 2008 and 2018 features (coarrays, collective routines...) in a gtk-fortran application.
 It draws a Buddhabrot.
 * `unknown_pleasures/`: a Fortran generator of figures similar to the iconic Joy Division's *Unknown Pleasures* cover.
+* `saville_code/`: a gtk-fortran application to encode a text using Peter Saville's color code.

 You can see the windows of those apps in the `screenshots/` directory.